jeffry1829/PJ_musicStream/README.markdown

 and edit /web/lib/config.js.example 's domain name as well(remove .example as well)
 Remember to add "http://"
 For instance: http://example.com:3000
-REMEMBER TO PUT "nocover.png" into your song folder
+REMEMBER TO PUT "nocover.png" into your "song folder" (You can use the one I give you, or you can use your custom one)
 ##Update
 1. shutdown the server
 2. git fetch